venicegeo/pzsvc-exec/README.md

 # pzsvc-exec

 pzsvc-exec is a microservice written in the Go programming langauge.
 It's purpose is to bring algorithms and other non-scalable applications and web services to the enterprise.
-It provides such as load balanced to enable algorithms to be scalable in the Enterprise.
+It provides load balancing capabilities to enable algorithms and applications to be scalable in the Enterprise.

 "pzsvc-exec" is designed to serve command-line programs to Piazza, based on the contents of a config file.